Adrienne Fairhall

-Adrienne Fairhall is a University Professor in the Department of Physiology and Biophysics and an adjunct Professor in the Departments of Physics and Applied Mathematics, as well as the director of the Computational Neuroscience Program at the University of Washington.
+Adrienne Fairhall is a university professor in the Department of Physiology and Biophysics and an adjunct professor in the Departments of Physics and Applied Mathematics, as well as the director of the Computational Neuroscience Program at the University of Washington.

 Fairhall is primarily known for her work on dynamic neural computation, particularly the interplay between cellular and circuit dynamics and coding, and she has received numerous awards for her work in the field including a Sloan Fellowship, a McKnight Scholar Award, a Burroughs-Wellcome Careers at the Scientific Interface Fellowship, and an Allen Distinguished Investigator award.
 In 2022, she was a Fulbright-Tocqueville Distinguished Chair at the Ecole Normale Superieure in Paris.

 Fairhall leads a theory group at the University of Washington.

 Early life and education

 Fairhall was raised in Australia, where she obtained her honors degree in theoretical physics working with Robert Dewar at the Australian National University in Canberra, Australia.
-She then joined the lab of Itamar Procaccia at the Weizmann Institute of Science where she completed a masters and PhD in physics.
+She then joined the lab of Itamar Procaccia at the Weizmann Institute of Science where she completed a master's degree and PhD in physics.